saheedniyi02/fpl-ai/README.md

 So I used only the 2020/21 and 2021/22 data, although there were some missing Gameweeks for some clubs in those years also,it's still better than nothing.

-The data in the columns were presented in such a way that each column has information and statistics in a matchday for every player and the "total_points" from that match day is the target I am interested in.
+The data in the columns were presented in such a way that each column has information and statistics in a matchday for every player and the "total_points" from that match day is the target I am interested in.<br>

 #### Data wrangling done: